pontazaricardo/Winsock_html_retrieval/README.md

 # Winsock_html_retrieval

-This is a c++ project that connects to a website (input by the user) via sockets, downloads the site's html and looks for any links in the site (<a href = ''> tags).
+This is a c++ project that connects to a website (input by the user) via sockets, downloads the site's html and looks for any links in the site (*a href* tags).

 ## Usage